AleyAleyAley/Project-MakanGo/README.md

 ## Description

-<p>HC MakanGo is a food ordering application that serves to reduce queueing time and large crowds in the canteen, which is essential during the COVID-19 situation.</p>
+HC MakanGo is a food ordering application that serves to reduce queueing time and large crowds in the canteen, which is essential during the COVID-19 situation.

 A few resources to get you started if this is your first Flutter project: